Parksville Community Park Improvements

 Seems like you are already registered, please provide the password.
 Forgot your password?
 Create a new one now.

-Just curious when the trail between Community Park and Rathtrevor Park will get under way.
+• Just curious when the trail between Community Park and Rathtrevor Park will get under way.
 As I recall, the project funding was approved and complete.
 As well, what is the full timeline for the project please?
 If the RDN is running with this rather than Parksville, please advise who to reach out to for more info.
 Thank you.

-Kevin Martin asked 7 days ago
+Kevin Martin asked over 1 year ago

 Details about the Rathtrevor pathway project are available on Let's Talk Parksville - https://letstalkparksville.ca/ntbc-partnership.
 This page outlines the timeline for the City of Parksville's project and also provides project documents.

-Hello, what's the ETA on the reopening of the splash park?
+• Hello, what's the ETA on the reopening of the splash park?

-ray asked about 2 months ago
+ray asked almost 2 years ago

 Hi!
 The splash park operates between May and September - usually turned on the week before the May long weekend.

-Is the waterpark going to be operational this summer?
+• Is the waterpark going to be operational this summer?
 When will the washrooms be re-opened?

-Nadine asked 9 months ago
+Nadine asked over 2 years ago

 Afternoon, we are working with BC Hydro delays to get the splash park and washrooms reopened as soon as we can.
 At this time, we do not have a confirmed date

-Is the children's park at the community park open on Thursday?
+• Is the children's park at the community park open on Thursday?
 I heard it was not.

-Stacey asked about 1 year ago
+Stacey asked over 2 years ago

 Hello, upgrades are still underway in the Lions Ventureland Playground, expected to be finished next week.
 A section of the playground does remain open for play.

-Hi there...I recall reading that the Lacross Pen in Community Park was also going to see resurfacing together with new lines painted for pickleball courts.
+• Hi there...I recall reading that the Lacross Pen in Community Park was also going to see resurfacing together with new lines painted for pickleball courts.
 I didn't see this covered off in the project scope for the tennis courts resurfacing/reconfiguration project.
 Will the Lacross pen be resurfaced under that project and at the same time?
 As well, what is the timing for this work to commence please?

-Kevin Martin asked about 1 year ago
+Kevin Martin asked almost 3 years ago

 Hello, the lacrosse box resurfacing was recommended and budget approved for 2023.
 The City has received additional information and user requests and staff are working on follow-up information for Council to be considered at a public meeting; no date has been set.

-If I am correct, the existing washroom will be still kept?
+• If I am correct, the existing washroom will be still kept?
 If so, in the case of both washrooms, will you include an automatic door button for the 'accessible' washroom?
 The existing one does not have one, making it nearly impossible for me, with my walker, to get in.
 The door is extremely heavy.
 I have to jam my walker in to hold the door and push my way through.
 I don't see how anyone in a wheelchair could do this.

-Myhometown asked about 1 year ago
+Myhometown asked almost 3 years ago

 Hello, you are correct, the existing washroom will remain.
 The new washroom will be fitted with automatic door buttons for accessibility and as part of the projects in the Parksville Community Park, are looking at adding to the existing washroom facility.

-What are the plans to protect and rehabilitate the large tree (I believe it’s a maple) that has the “Waterfront Walkway” sign next to it?
+• What are the plans to protect and rehabilitate the large tree (I believe it’s a maple) that has the “Waterfront Walkway” sign next to it?
 The trees root zone has out grown it’s space.
 I’d like to suggest that an air spade be used to do a root excavation and the soil replaced with the proper amendments to improve the health and longevity of the tree.
 Maybe this is already part of the plan, if not it is a missed opportunity.

-CanuckTreeGuy asked about 1 year ago
+CanuckTreeGuy asked almost 3 years ago

 Hello.
 The tree is not within the scope of the project.
 Your question was provided to operations/park who advised, "they like the idea presented and will look to follow through on the suggestion".
 So thank you!

-Page last updated: 11 Mar 2024, 12:16 PM
+Page last updated: 20 Mar 2025, 11:48 AM